 - You will be assigned an attorney out of hundreds in a huge plaintiff-mill firm.
 Some are worse than others.

 - You will rarely, if ever, get to speak to the attorney assigned to your case at a huge plaintiff mill firm.

 - Your attorney will not be doing hardly any of the work.
 They claim they are overseeing everything, but are they really?

 - There may be literally thousands of non-lawyer employees working your cases starting with the “intake” people who take incoming calls and talk to you up front.
-They are just people who have one job; get you signed up so you want talk to another firm.
-Once you are signed up, other lawyers are not allowed to give you legal advice so your choices may narrow.
+They are just people who have one job; get you signed up before you can talk to another law firm in Pinellas.
+Once signed up, other lawyers are not allowed to give you legal advice so your choices may narrow.

 The huge advertisers give off benefits by drawing analogies to surgeons who have helpers but is that analogy accurate?
 When you first go to a surgeon’s office you probably meet with the surgeon.
 The surgeon reads your medical records and talks to you.
 Will you get to meet with that lawyer up front and have him/her review your file, your background, your witnesses, and personally see to it that everything is getting done?